VI. Scholastic Regulations

 D. Satisfactory Academic Progress Toward Degree Completion

 - Satisfactory academic progress toward degree completion means that for each term of enrollment, the student completes a course or courses with the minimum necessary grades that are either prerequisites for courses required in the major or that are degree applicable to stay on track towards graduation.
-It is noted that some majors may require a minimum grade that is higher than “D.”
+It is noted that some majors may require a minimum grade that is higher than “D” in specified courses.

 - Students applying for readmission may be denied based on prior terms of withdrawals.